Radiative neutrino mass in an alternative $U(1)_{B-L}$ gauge symmetry: Model setup and phenomenologies

 \subsection{Dark matter}

-In our scenario, we will focus on the lightest inert fermion $\psi_1$ as the DM candidate, defining $\psi_1 \equiv X$ and $M_{\psi_1}\equiv M_X$.
-Note also that we can have bosonic DM candidate although we omit the discussion in this paper~\footnote{The bosonic DM candidate has been discussed in ref.\cite{Singirala:2017see}.}. {\it Firstly, we assume contribution from the Higgs mediating interaction is negligibly small and DM annihilation processes are dominated by the gauge interaction with $Z'$; we thus can easily avoid the constraints from direct detection searches such as LUX~\cite{Akerib:2016vxi}.}

-{\it Relic density}: We have annihilation modes with Yukawa and kinetic terms to explain the relic density of DM: $\Omega h^2\approx 0.12$~\cite{Ade:2013zuv}, and their relevant Lagrangian in basis of mass eigenstate is found to be
+In our scenario, we will focus on the lightest inert fermion $\psi_1$ as the DM candidate, $\psi_1 \equiv X$ and $M_{\psi_1}\equiv M_X$, as we discussed in previous subsection.
+Note also that we can have bosonic DM candidate although we omit the discussion in this paper~\footnote{The bosonic DM candidate has been discussed in ref.\cite{Singirala:2017see}.}. {\it Firstly, we assume contribution from the Higgs mediating interaction is negligibly small and DM annihilation processes are dominated by the gauge interaction with $Z'$; we thus can easily avoid the constraints from direct detection searches such as LUX~\cite{Akerib:2016vxi}.} {One might think nonzero contributions to the direct detection from the interaction via $Z'$ which would give strong constraint on the gauge coupling.
+However constraint from DM direct detection is not significant in our model since the vector current of DM, which induces spin independent cross section, identically vanishes due to the Majorana property of our DM $X$.
+Contribution to the direct detection arises from only vector axial current (as we will show below), which does not give the nonzero spin independent cross section but spin dependent one.
+Therefore we do not need to consider the direct detection constraints, since all of them are safe.\\ {\it Relic density}: We have annihilation modes induced by gauge and Yukawa interactions to explain the relic density of DM: $\Omega h^2\approx 0.12$~\cite{Ade:2013zuv}, and their relevant Lagrangian in basis of mass eigenstates is found to be~\footnote{In general the second term below is also proportional to $M'_{12}$ and $M'_{13}$, but these contributions are negligibly small when we take $m_{\psi_{2,3}}$ is larger than $M_X$ by a few factor at least.}